liangk7/CarND-Term1-Project3/writeup_report.md

 - batch size: increase of this parameter will result in an inability to generalize which produces a lower quality model.

 #### Training data
-Since the training data is a compilation of image trios gathered
+Since the training data is a compilation of image trios, the amount of data captured in each lap provides a diverse image pool in which the model can be trained.
+However, attempts at building a model only with centered lap data proved unsuccessful, with many off-road (water and dirt) gradients being misclassified as drivable routes.
+To enhance the proper classification of these scenarios, additional data was taken at these segments of the track.

 ---